This post may contain affiliate links. Learn more.

 It’s also made with a thinner material that makes it easy to slip on and off, while the Techlite midsole provides plenty of cushion without adding extra weight to the shoe.

 - Sizes may run a bit large

-The Columbia PFG Bahama Vent Slip-On keeps your feet comfortable while giving you all the traction you need, whether on a bosat deck or any other terrain.
+The Columbia PFG Bahama Vent Slip-On keeps your feet comfortable while giving you all the traction you need, whether on a boat deck or any other terrain.

 They also have a lot else going for them besides their casual look and feel, including a breathable mesh upper and perforated footbed for excellent ventilation.
 Your feet will stay as cool and relaxed as you feel while you kick back with a cocktail.

-There’s also a foam insole that makes your feet nice and comfortable, while additional comfort comes from a soft padded collar and tongue.
-Not to mention, they consist of 100% leather and include a colorfully printed anchor on the outsole for excellent styling.
+There’s also a foam insole that keeps your feet nice and comfortable, while additional comfort comes from a soft padded collar and tongue – not to mention they consist of 100% leather and include a colorfully printed anchor on the outsole for excellent styling.